lionkor/antsim3/README.md

 All it will be is a simple lightweight hobby project engine.

-This project is under GPLv3.
+This project is under MIT.
 See the "LICENSE" file for more information.